Skip to Main Content

 • Mash-up or combine with other OER: Many OER materials allow derivatives or for changes to be made.

-• Create and share their own works: An FAU ocean and mechanical engineering professor wrote the eBook Matlab for newbies: The bare essentials (2019) that is openly available for use with a CC BY 4.0 license.
+• Create and share your own works: An FAU ocean and mechanical engineering professor wrote the eBook Matlab for newbies: The bare essentials (2019) that is openly available for use with a CC BY 4.0 license.

 If I give my students a link to a journal article or ebook from the FAU Libraries, is this the same as OER?